 When creating a piece of art Alyssa and Alan will hand a drawing back and forth adding their unique touch until the image is complete.
 Each piece is then fully rendered using various coloring and printing techniques to create a limited run of work.

-The duo have been involved in numerous events including: Renegade Craft Fair @ Pitchfork Music Festival, Art Prize, DIY Ferndale, DIYpsilanti, All Things Detroit, 89X’s 89 Hr Film Festival, Ferndale Pride, Midtown Getdown, Electric Forrest, “The Original” Ann Arbor Art Fair, The Hazel Park Art Fair and many more.
+The duo have been involved in numerous events including: Renegade Craft Fair @ Pitchfork Music Festival, Art Prize, DIY Ferndale, DIYpsilanti, All Things Detroit, 89X’s 89 Hr Film Festival, Ferndale Pride, Midtown Getdown, Electric Forrest, “The Original” Ann Arbor Art Fair, Sound of Silence, The Hazel Park Art Fair and many more.